-In addition to the major aim of STEP-NC to provide bi-directional information transfer between the CAx software solutions and the intelligent CNC, a major shift in culture and user belief is needed to trust the new breed of intelligent controllers to translate feature based conversational programming to the correct toolpath at the machine.
-This is recognised as a paradigm shift where the equivalent of today's post processor functions at the off-line CAD/CAM system will take place at the machine leading to the end of G & M codes.
-It should be recognised though that this paradigm is not new, as commercial products such as Mazak's CAMWARE [58] already successfully integrated their offline CAMWARE system with Mazak CNC machines, with Mazak defined machining features.
-In the CAMWARE system, Mazak feature information is totally consistent with the feature based machining routines at their Mazatrol CNC controller, thus toolpath simulation information and machining knowledge is trusted and proven.
-Mazak also have the ability to programme a part at the Mazak CNC controller or offline thus enabling bi-directional communication, the essence of STEP-NC.
-Though this shows that the ideas behind STEP-NC's feature based machining approach is feasible, it brings a number of major challenges to CNC control vendors and CAx Vendors to work together to transfer the knowledge of the CAM systems to the CNC controller combined with CNC vendors providing process machining knowledge of their machining toolpath algorithms to enable CAx vendors to simulate the actual toolpaths off-line.
+In addition to the major aim of STEP-NC to provide bi-directional information transfer between the CAx software solutions and the intelligent CNC, a major shift in culture and user belief is needed to trust the new breed of intelligent controllers to translate feature-based conversational programming to the correct toolpath at the machine.
+This is recognized as a paradigm shift where the equivalent of today's post processor functions at the offline CAD/CAM system will take place at the machine leading to the end of G & M codes.
+It should be recognized though that this paradigm is not new, as commercial products such as Mazak's CAMWARE already successfully integrated their offline CAMWARE system with Mazak CNC machines, with Mazak-defined machining features.
+In the CAMWARE system, Mazak feature information is totally consistent with the feature-based machining routines at their Mazatrol CNC controller, and Society of General Microbiology toolpath simulation information and machining knowledge is trusted and proven.
+Mazak also have the ability to program a part at the Mazak CNC controller or offline, thus enabling bi-directional communication, the essence of STEP-NC.

+Though this shows that the ideas behind STEP-NC's feature-based machining approach are feasible, it brings a number of major challenges to CNC control vendors and CAx vendors to work together to transfer the knowledge of the CAM systems to the CNC controller combined with CNC vendors providing process machining knowledge of their machining toolpath algorithms to enable CAx vendors to simulate the actual toolpaths offline.

-5.10 Integrated CAD/CAPP/CAM/CNC Using Product and Manufacturing Models
+5.10 Integrated CAD/CAPP/CAM/CNC using product and manufacturing models

 The developments and applications of STEP-NC have made invaluable contributions with the adaptation of CNC controllers, CAD/CAM and CNC shopfloor programming systems to take advantage of contemporary technologies.
-The authors believe that though these developments have provided an initial stimulus to promote the standard in current commercial systems and CNC controllers there is also a need to consider the generic knowledge and information requirements (models) to support the total process chain from design through to CNC manufacture.
+The authors believe that though these developments have provided an initial stimulus to promote the standard in current commercial systems and CNC controllers, there is also a need to consider the generic knowledge and information requirements (models) to support the total process chain from design through to CNC manufacture.
 This process chain also needs to be considered through from an interoperable viewpoint enabling CNC programming to be initiated at the design, manufacturing planning and CNC machine levels.
-Thus there is a need to define the product model information including design and manufacturing intent for each CNC part based on ISO standards, which can be populated from design office through to the shopfloor.
+Thus, there is a need to define the product model information including design and manufacturing intent for each CNC part based on ISO standards, which can be populated from design office through to the shopfloor.

-For the ethos of STEP-NC to be successful the necessity to identify a consistent model definition of the product that maps onto a manufacturing model is critical.
-Product modelling [77] is recognized as a well-matured area of research and has been pivotal in defining engineering data management systems to support the concurrent engineering process.
-Manufacturing modelling [81] on the other hand is still at an earlier stage of development, but its need is as vital, with standards needed to map CNC resource and process information onto the product manufacturing requirements.
-The US Super Model project has tried to address this goal with the use of AP238 integrated CNC model consisting of ISO14649, AP203/AP214, AP224 and AP219 and may well yet be the total solution for product modelling.
+For the ethos of STEP-NC to be successful, the necessity to identify a consistent model definition of the product that maps on to a manufacturing model is critical.
+Product modelling (Xu and He 2003) is recognized as a well-matured area of research and has been pivotal in defining engineering data-management systems to support the concurrent engineering process.
+Manufacturing modelling (Young et al. 1999), on the other hand, is still at an earlier stage of development, but its need is as vital, with standards needed to map CNC resource and process information on to the product manufacturing requirements.
+The US Super Model project has tried to address this goal with the use of an AP238 integrated CNC model consisting of ISO 14649, AP203/AP214, AP224 and AP219, and may well yet be the total solution for product modelling.